benbuzz790/bots/README.md

 - Utility methods for retrieving engine information

 ### 6. prep_repo.py
-The `prep_repo.py` script is a utility for automatically updating the README.md file based on recent changes in Python files.
+The `prep_repo.py` script is a utility for automatically updating the README.md file and formatting Python files in the project.
 Key features include:
 - Detecting modified Python files in the project directory
 - Updating the README.md file to incorporate changes from modified files
 - Using an AnthropicBot to generate updated content for the README
 - Maintaining the overall structure and existing information in the README
+- Ensuring all Python files have type hints, PEP8 formatting, and consistent line width (maximum 100 characters)
+- Automated formatting of Python files without changing their functionality or import structure

 ## API Reference